 The Independent Living movement emerged during the 1960s and 70s.
 People living with disability began to advocate for increased choice and control regarding community services such as peer support, personal assistants, employment, and housing.
 The aim was to empower people living with disability and prevent dependency.

 The Independent Living philosophy was then considered from a rehabilitation perspective by Gerben DeJong.
 DeJong outlined the Independent Living paradigm and argued the rehabilitation process could empower people living with disability through being an educational, not a medical, process.
 Health professionals should support rather than control.

-Accordingly, the goal of BAIL became to facilitate research and education that is accountable to people who have a lived experience of disability.
+Accordingly, the goal of the Academy became to facilitate research and education that is accountable to people who have a lived experience of disability.
 This occurs through the engagement of people living with disability on research activities, employing education initiatives (such as workshops and work experience) to build research skills and capacity, and recognizing and validating lived experience of disability in all of our work.